whmacmac/test/_posts/2020-04-22-RedTeam-Exercises-with-OpenSource-Tools-Part-2.md

 ## Scenario 1 {#scenario1}
 I will not show all the tests that I did in order to observe and analyze the Windwos Defender's behavior and the AMSI rules.
 In my examples, I am using multi/launcher stager.<br/>
-In the first scenario I consider I already obtained somehow access in the network via a service exploit, web application vulnerability or through a phishing email.<br/>
+In the first scenario, I consider that I already have obtained access in the network via a service exploit, web application vulnerability or through a phishing email.<br/>

-As I said in the first part, if you are using Empire with default config, it will be catched by Windows Defender.
-It can not pass the system protections so obfuscation or changes are needed.
+As I said in the first part, if you are using Empire with default configuration, it will be caught by Windows Defender.
+It can not pass the system protections, so you need to make some changes or to obfuscate it.
 Even if Empire framework is coming with a lot of obfuscation methods or evasion capabilities, Microsoft created a set of signatures based on Empire's stagers behavior, strings, stager's code, and so on.

 In my tests, I observed that the following patterns are flagged:<br/>